 Why Risk Management and Insurance?

-The financial crisis of 2008 makes the importance of risk management abundantly clear.
-Improving risk management suddenly became a top priority of executives, ahead of short- and long-term access to capital, of many of the top corporations.
-The Risk and Insurance Management Society (RIMS) contends that the crisis resulted from a system-wide failure to embrace appropriate enterprise risk management behaviors, develop and reward internal risk management competencies, and use enterprise risk management to inform management’s decision making both for risk-taking and risk-avoiding decisions.
-RIMS believes better risk management could have identified and mitigated, it not prevented, the major losses many corporations had.
-Risk management is now more important than ever and companies world-wide recognize that.
+The financial crisis of 2008 made the importance of risk management abundantly clear.
+Improving risk management suddenly became a top priority within many leading corporations.
+The Risk and Insurance Management Society (RIMS) contends that the crisis resulted from a system-wide failure to develop and reward internal risk management competencies and use enterprise risk management to inform both risk-taking and risk-avoiding decisions.
+RIMS believes better risk management could have identified and mitigated—if not prevented—the major losses many corporations experienced.
+Companies world-wide recognize that risk management is now more important than ever.

 Career Opportunities in Risk Management and Insurance

 In addition to acquiring in-depth knowledge about the insurance industry and the risk management function, students in the Risk Management and Insurance major hone their skills in the following areas: leadership, critical thinking, business analytics, decision making, risk forecasting and assessment, oral and written communication, problem solving, attention to detail, interpersonal and cross-cultural relations, organizing and planning, and computer literacy.

 Students who choose a path of risk management and insurance are often rewarded with many new skill sets associated with learning RMI.
 Some of the skills that students leave the program with are: leadership, critical thinking, analytical skills, sound decision making, ability to forecast and assess risk, strong oral and written communication, problem solving skills, attention to detail, interpersonal and cross cultural skills, effective organizing and planning, computer literacy, and many more!